CSK owner N. Srinivasan with MS Dhoni [Source: @kurkureter/x.com]

 CSK is a brand that fans live and breathe and their merchandise game is on point with everything from jerseys to mugs flying off shelves.
 Beyond the IPL, CSK runs a high-performance centre and cricket academy in Chennai where they nurture budding cricketers.

 CSK also owns the Joburg Super Kings in SA20 and the Texas Super Kings in Major League Cricket which has expanded their global reach.
-With subsidiaries like Superking Ventures Pvt Ltd and partnerships with big brands, CSK has become a grand cricketing empire.
+With subsidiaries like Superking Ventures Pvt Ltd and partnerships with big brands, the Super Kings has become a grand cricketing empire.
 It is worth mentioning that CSK was the first IPL team to hit unicorn status in 2021.

 FAQs: Chennai Super Kings Owners